MinecraftForge/Documentation/docs/models/advanced/itemoverrides.md

 ### `ItemOverrides()`

-Given a list of `ItemOverride`s, the constructor copies that list and stores the copy.
-The list may be accessed with `#getOverrides`.
+Given a list of `ItemOverride`s, the constructor copies and bakes the list.
+The baked overrides may be accessed with `#getOverrides`.

 ### `resolve`